MicrosoftDocs/power-platform/power-platform/guidance/coe/overview.md

 also requires people, communication, defined requirements and processes.
-The tools provided here are just a means to get to the end goal, but the Center of Excellence itself must be thoughtfully designed by each organization based on their needs and preferences - read more under [Why we built it?](motivation.md).
+The tools provided here are just a means to get to the end goal, but the Center of Excellence itself must be thoughtfully designed by each organization based on their needs and preferences - read more under [What is a Center of Excellence?](motivation.md).

 The kit provides some automation and tooling to help teams build monitoring and automation necessary to support a CoE.
 The foundation of the kit is a Common